tagion/tagion/src/bin-wave/README.md

 discovery-internal:TRACE: FILE NETWORK READY 5 < 3 (false) done = false
 ```

-# seed (not use anymore))
+# seed
+**flag should be deleted**

-# timeout ???? def
+# timeout
 ```
 --timeout -t
 ```
-The time bewteen empty gossip event generation in the hashgraph(in milliseconds)
+The time bewteen empty gossip event generation in the hashgraph(in milliseconds), 3000 by default

 ## Use Cases